JosephLai241/himitsu/README.md

 `himitsu` uses [Argon2id][Argon2] for password hashing and validation (when you set up your vault's password and each time you log in).

-## Secrets Encryption and Decryption
+## Encrypting and Decrypting Secrets

 `himitsu` uses the [XChaCha20-Poly1305][Xchacha20] AEAD algorithm to encrypt/decrypt secrets.